-I taught at West Point for several years and one of the highlights of my time there was going to Army Football games.
-There’s just an electricity that cannot be described especially when you talk about big games like Army/Navy.
-I’m not sure that there are a ton of venues that compare to it.
+I taught at West Point for several years, and one of the highlights of my time there was going to Army Football games.
+There’s just an electricity that cannot be described, especially when you talk about big games like Army/Navy.
+I’m not sure that many venues even compare to it.

-But at that time the Army Football team wasn’t really at it’s prime – like any other team things go up and down and that period was a bit of a down period.
-But they had a motto – a really cool one – it was called “Find a Way to Win!”
-Now, for many games, especially the bigger ones, those players would take the field against a bigger and tougher foe:
+At that time the Army Football team wasn’t really at its prime – like any other team, things go up and down, and that period was a bit of a down period.
+But they had a motto – a really cool one – it was “Find a Way to Win!”
+And, for many games, especially the more exciting ones, our players would take the field against a bigger and tougher foe.

-I’d sit in the stands and think “man, those guys are bigger than our guys, they’re faster than our guys, and boy…there looks like there are more of them than our guys…”
+I’d sit in the stands and think, “man, those guys are bigger than our guys, they’re faster than our guys, and boy…it even looks like there are more of them than our guys…”

-But our team would come out on that field and fight – and over time – as the game ground them down you’d hear it in the stands: It would start small but you’d hear it start: “Find a Way to Win!”
+But our team would come out on that field and fight – and over time – as the game ground them down, you’d hear it in the stands … It would start small, and then you’d hear it begin to grow: “Find a Way to Win!”

-Over and over and over – until that stadium was rocking with the stomping of feet, the clapping of hands – the fans (and there were a lot of us) would be stomping and chanting “Find a Way to Win!”
+Over and over and over – until that stadium was rocking with the stomping of feet and the clapping of hands, the fans (and there were a lot of us) would be stomping and chanting “Find a Way to Win!”

 It was a powerful moment in every game as our team dug in against its formidable foe.

-One of the hardest parts about a journey is not just the starting of it but the restarting of it.
-I think it’s one of the more challenging aspects of any journey – the point of starting a new chapter or, potentially tougher, restarting an old one.
+One of the hardest parts about a journey is not just the starting of it but the restarting of it and finishing it after a set-back (or multiple set-backs).
+I think it’s one of the more challenging aspects of any journey – the point of taking that first step or … the dreaded repeat of the first step.

-Let me share a piece of my journey with you: I’ve been very fortunate and blessed to have served over 20 years in the US Army as an Infantry Officer in a variety of assignments but that kind of lifestyle does tend to take its toll on you.
+Let me share a piece of my personal journey with you: I’ve been very fortunate and blessed to have served over 20 years in the US Army as an Infantry Officer in a variety of assignments, but that kind of lifestyle does tend to take its toll on you.

 He looked at me and said – “you’re going to need it.”

-And he was right – one journey was ending but another was beginning – and part of that journey was going to be dealing with the residual effects of 20 years treating my body like a punching bag.
+And he was right – one journey was ending, but another was beginning – and part of that journey was going to be dealing with the residual effects of 20 years of treating my body like a punching bag.

 The docs thought for sure I was due for a fuse – but it turns out they didn’t need to do it – we opted for a more conservative treatment of cortisone injections into the spine (not pleasant but still…).

-I was out for almost 6 months – taking pain killers – and lost 25 pounds.
-Definitely not the guy I used to be.
+I was out for almost 6 months – taking pain killers – and I lost 25 pounds.
+I was definitely not the guy I used to be.

-I was, at that point, in my forties, weaker than I’d ever been, and surrounded by those guys throwing weight around like it was nothing.
-But…this was the starting line – and for me, just another opportunity to “find a way to win.”
+I was, at that point, in my forties, weaker than I’d ever been, and walking into the gym surrounded by those guys throwing weight around like it was nothing while I’m having to work with all the little weights.
+But, this was the starting line, and for me, another opportunity to “find a way to win.”

-I was down again – and once again 20 pounds down by the time it was over.
+Holy Cow!
+I was down again!
+And, once again, I was 20 pounds down by the time it was over.

 That’s how bad I was.